This post covers how to visit the Horse Guard Parade for free, see the Changing of the Queen's Life Guards, and visit the Household Cavalry Museum.

 The Ceremony Explained

-The New Guard start their day by leaving their Hyde Park Barracks at 10:28 am (9:28 am on Sundays).
+The New Guard (either the Life Guards or the Blues & Royals) start their day by leaving their Hyde Park Barracks at 10:28 am (9:28 am on Sundays).

 They proceed past Buckingham Palace, down the Mall, and into Horse Guards Parade.
 They line up alongside the Old Guard.

 The two groups face one another for around 30 minutes while the Corporal Major and the sentries of the first relief of the New Guard leave for the Guard Room.

 Once the Old Guard are relieved, they join the other soldiers in the courtyard.